Big Interest Savings: Available to Anyone

-Paying consistent additional payments toward the principal will provide enormous savings.
-You can do this using a few different techniques.
-Making 1 extra full payment one time per year may be the simplest to arrange.
-If you can't afford to pay an extra whole payment in one month, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another very popular option is to pay half of your payment every two weeks.
-The result is you will make one additional monthly payment in a year.
-Each option yields different results, but each will significantly reduce the length of your mortgage and lower your total interest paid.
+Making consistent additional payments toward the loan principal will yield singificant returns.
+Borrowers pay extra in several different ways.
+Paying one extra full payment one time per year is likely the simplest to track.
+But some people can't swing such an enormous additional expense, so dividing one extra payment into 12 additional monthly payments is a fine option too.
+Another popular option is to pay a half payment every other week.
+The effect here is that you make one extra monthly payment in a year.
+These options differ a little in lowering the total interest paid and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.

 One-time Additional Payment

-It may not be possible for you to pay down your principal every month or even every year.
-Remember that almost all mortgages will permit you to pay extra on your principal at any point during repayment.
-You can benefit from this provision to pay down your mortgage principal when you get some extra money.
-If, for example, you receive an unexpected windfall five years into your mortgage, investing several thousand dollars into your home's principal can reduce the period of your loan and save enormously on mortgage interest paid over the life of the mortgage loan.
-Unless the mortgage loan is very large, even small amounts applied early in the loan period can yield huge savings over the life of the loan.
+Some folks just can't make extra payments.
+Remember that virtually all mortgages will allow you to make additional payments to your principal at any time.
+Any time you get some unexpected money, you can use this rule to make a one-time additional payment on your mortgage principal.
+If, for example, you receive an unexpected windfall four years into your mortgage, paying several thousand dollars into your mortgage principal will shorten the duration of your loan and save enormously on mortgage interest paid over the life of the loan.
+Unless the mortgage loan is very large, even a few thousand dollars applied early in the loan period can produce huge benefits over the duration of the loan.

 Guaranty Federal Mortgage can walk you Guaranty Federal Mortgage has your mortgage answers.
 Give us a call: 9723340566.